liflab/beepbeep-3-book/markdown/palettes/README.md

 A large part of BeepBeep's functionalities is dispersed across a number of *palettes*.
 These palettes are additional libraries (i.e. JAR files) that define new processors or functions for use along with BeepBeep's core elements.
 Each palette is optional, and has to be included in your project only if you need its contents.

+This modular organization has three advantages.
+First, palettes are a flexible and generic way to extend the engine to various application domains, in ways unforeseen by its original designers.
+Second, they make the engine's core (and each palette individually) relatively small and self-contained, easing the development and debugging process.
+Finally, it is hoped that BeepBeep's palette architecture, combined with its simple extension mechanisms, will help third-party users contribute to the BeepBeep ecosystem by developing and distributing extensions suited to their own needs.

 There exist palettes for many things: reading special file types, producing plots, accessing a network, and so on.
 In this chapter, we explore a few "standard" palettes that are more frequently used than others.

 ## Tuples